 Counselor Job Description

 Ages requirements: Head Counselor-18 yrs. and older; Assistant Counselors -16 yrs. and older (18 yrs. for senior weeks).
 The role as counselor is one of the most important jobs at camp.
 You may have to settle fights, go on little sleep, and show love when a camper does everything to get your goat and make you mad.
 But you also may have the opportunity to lead that camper to salvation in Jesus Christ, and see them go from despair to hope during their time at camp.
 You can watch them begin to laugh and sing and seek God on their own, and know that you were a part of the change.
 You are not just babysitting your campers, you are mentoring them and developing relationships that could last for many years.
 You can be their hero, a light in their dark world.
 You will be responsible for 2-3 campers almost 22 hours a day.
 There will be a counselor and assistant counselor and 4-5 campers in each wagon.

 Head Counselors/ Assistant Counselors

 Assistant Counselors are basically the same as Head Counselors, except in matters in the wagon cabin, the Head counselor has the final say and responsibility in situations.

 Main Goal: To love and lead campers as you follow Christ and create an atmosphere of safety so campers can grow spiritually, emotionally, and physically.
 To share the gospel with the campers and encourage them in their relationships with God and others.
 To build a mentoring relationship with the campers.

-Responsible For: Care of campers Monday afternoon through Friday morning.
+Responsible For: Care of campers Monday afternoon through Friday afternoon.

 - Get your strength in the Lord– spend time alone with the Lord everyday.
 Be in the Word!
 This may mean getting up earlier than the campers, or using some free time to get alone with the Lord.